QR5.7.1 The Simulation Hypothesis

 QR5.6.5 Evolution Creates Order

-A cool fridge on a hot day needs a power supply to stay cold, but lead atoms don’t need any energy to stay ordered, just an unlikely sequence of past events, and eggs are the same.
+A cool fridge on a hot day needs a power supply to stay cold, but lead atoms don’t need energy to stay ordered, just an unlikely sequence of past events, and eggs are the same.
 Matter evolves by finding unlikely combinations that survive, not by maintaining a heat imbalance.
 For example, that extreme light collided head-on (4.3.1) is by any standard a very unlikely event, but the resulting electron is stable.
 Order increased when light entangled into an electron, but no energy maintains it, so the evolution of matter increases order without an ongoing energy cost.

 This doesn’t contradict the second law, that energy is needed to create order, because the search for stable combinations needs energy.
 Evolution lets atoms form ordered molecules like water, then super-molecules like RNA that copy themselves, leading to the cells that made us.
-The biological evolution of life just followed on from the physical evolution of matter, as a natural extension.
+The biological evolution of life then just followed on from the physical evolution of matter, as a natural extension.

 Next